Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Introduction

 As illustrated by Fig.~\ref{fig:qualitative}, our approach produces high-quality dense reconstructions of pulmonary structures at an acceptable computational cost.
 To evaluate it quantitatively, we compiled the Pulmonary Tree Labeling (PTL) dataset illustrated in Fig. \ref{fig:dataset}.
-It contains manual annotations for 19 different components of pulmonary airways, arteries, and vein, which will be made publicly available as a multi-class semantic segmentation benchmark for pulmonary trees\footnote{An URL with data and code will be provided in the final paper version.}.
-Our method achieves SOTA performance on this dataset while being the most computationally efficient.
+It contains manual annotations for 19 different components of pulmonary airways, arteries, and vein, which will be made publicly available as a multi-class semantic segmentation benchmark for pulmonary trees.
+Our method achieves state-of-the-art performance on this dataset while being the most computationally efficient.
+Our contributions can be summarized as:

+\begin{itemize} \item We present a new method for analyzing 3D pulmonary tree structures, transitioning from dense voxel to sparse representation for improved memory efficiency and global context understanding. \item To enhance topology preservation and connectivity, we propose differentiable point-graph feature fusion on sparse points and skeletonized tree structures. \item It further incorporates an implicit function to efficiently convert sparse representations into dense reconstructions. \item We have compiled a comprehensive Pulmonary Tree Labeling (PTL) dataset, achieving superior labeling accuracy over previous methods at both the voxel (overall performance) and graph (key-location performance) levels, while also demonstrating significantly higher efficiency. \end{itemize}